ElvannAbendroth/in-a-noteshell/src/content/docs/four-part-harmony/01-fundamentals/02-major-scale.md

 ---
-title: "Major Scale"
+title: 1.2 Major Scale
-description: "Functional"
+description: Functional
 ---

 In 4-part harmony, we're interested in **functions** rather than in the **notes** of the scales.
 This means we're interested not only in the note themselves, but in the chords they form together.